How to Create a Work from Home Routine That You’ll Actually Stick To

 Aniston told Well & Good that when she’s working, she wakes up at 4:30 a.m., but when she’s not, she rises at 8 or 9 a.m.
 After drinking a cup of warm water with lemon, she washes her face, moisturizes and then meditates for 20 minutes.
 Next up?
 Breakfast: “Usually I’ll have a shake, with some sort of pure protein, then bananas, blueberries, frozen cherries, stevia, a vegetable mix of dynamic greens that goes in there, maca powder and a little cacao,” she told the publication.
 Post-breakfast, it’s time for a workout—half an hour of spinning followed by 40 minutes of yoga with a trainer.

-Next, Set Up Your Ideal WorkspaceFirst, consider temperature.
+2. Set Up a WorkspaceFirst, consider temperature.
 Researchers from Cornell University tinkered with the thermostat in an insurance office and found that lower temperatures (68 degrees) resulted in employees making 44 percent more errors and being less productive than when the office was warmer (77 degrees).
 Finally, the evidence you need to win the never-ending thermostat war with your partner who “runs hot.”

 Next, think about ordering some plants—even if they’re of the faux variety.
 Surrounding yourself with plants won’t just help you live longer (and freshen up a dreary space), it can also make you more productive.
 A study led by Cardiff University monitored two large offices over a period of months and found that a plant-rich workspace could increase productivity by 15 percent.
 Go figure.